Substance Use and Addiction

 Benzodiazepine Use Disorder

 Cannabis Use Disorder

 Substance misuse and dependency among older adults is a growing but neglected issue.
 With many older adults taking sometimes complicated regimens of multiple prescribed medications each day, substance misuse is common.

 Because of physiological changes, older adults are much more vulnerable to the negative effects of substance use and misuse.
 Alcohol, cannabis and medications commonly given to older adults to manage pain, anxiety, sleeplessness and depression can have a negative effect on the cognition, emotions and physical health of older adults.

 In the summer of 2017, the CCSMH embarked on a 3-year project leading and facilitating the development of clinical guidelines and community-oriented tools addressing the use of Alcohol, Cannabis, Benzodiazepine and Opioid among seniors.
-Resulting Clinical Guidelines will be published in 2019 with Community-oriented tools being finalized in 2019-2020.
+Resulting Clinical Guidelines and community-oriented tools can be viewed by clicking the tabs above.

 CCSMH also has also partnered with the Public Health Agency of Canada to develop a resource titled "Using Substances as an Older Adult" click here to read the full text.